 Corruptions during key updates.
 In our security games, the adversary is oblivious to the key update process.
-It is reasonable to consider strengthenings in which the adversary is exposed, and potentially controls, some key-related information during key updates.
-One such strengthening is to provide the adversary with the entire transcript of the key update protocol (that is, all messages $\delta{i,j}$ produced by the parties using Update0).
-Observe that by our discussion in Section 6, our generic scheme from Section 5 remains secure under this strengthening.
-The situation is a bit more invloved when it comes to our constructions in Section 7.
+It is reasonable to consider a strengthening in which the adversary can observe, and even control, some key-related information during key updates.
+We discuss this issue in detail in Appendix B, and give a brief overview here.

+First, consider an adversary that is given the entire transcript of the key update protocol (that is, all messages $\delta{i,j}$ produced by the parties using Update0).
+Our discussion in Section 6 shows that the generic scheme from Section 5 remains secure under this strengthening.
+The situation is a bit more involved for the constructions in Section 7.
 There, exposing the adversary to the $\delta{i,j}$ values by which the secret keys are shifted will render the key update useless.
-However, this is easily remedied by having the parties privately send their update messages (i.e., $\delta{i,j}$ send from party i to party j is encrypted under jth public key).
-Then, security is maintained even if the adversary learns the update messages sent to at most t - 1 parties in each key update.
+However, this is easily remedied by having the parties privately send their update messages (i.e., $\delta{i,j}$ sent from party i to party j is encrypted using party j's public key).
+Then, security is maintained even if the adversary learns the update messages sent to at most t - 1 parties in each key update, assuming that parties corrupted during an update protocol are "counted" as corrupted in both the previous and the subsequent epochs.